Sanny64/TelekomProvadis/README.md

 ## The Code
-I am completly new to coding, therefore this website was *mainly made by ChatGPT* and with the help of two dear co-workers. i originally started on replit.com and then changed to VSCode.
+I am completly new to coding, therefore this website was *mainly made by ChatGPT* and with the help of two dear co-workers.
+I originally started on replit.com and then changed to VSCode.

 ### Storing
-The code is mainly stored on my private replit account.
-After finishing off everything we will look into publishing the code on a public GitHub.
+The code is mainly stored on my GitHub account.

-## Future Features

-We, Faruk, Sam and I, will look into creating more features and improving the UI for better visiting experience.